 Corning Incorporated Foundation makes hundreds of direct cash grants each year.
 Three categories – education, human services, and culture – are the focus of these grants.

 The majority of grants go to community-based programs where Corning has a strong presence.
 Typically, this means the program should impact people within an approximate 20-mile radius of a Corning business location with at least 50 employees.
 In addition, programs should impact large numbers of individuals over a significant period of time.
-The Foundation also makes direct grants on a case by case basis to national or international organizations in times of widespread natural disaster or other emergencies.
+The Foundation also makes direct grants on a case by case basis to eligible national or international non-profit organizations in times of widespread natural disaster or other emergencies.